KohaILS/koha-manual-zh-cn/source/images.rst

 .. |addnews| image:: images/tools/news/addnews.png
 				:alt: New news entry form

+.. |deletequote| image:: images/tools/qotd/deletequote.png
+				:alt: Quote deletion confirmation modal

+.. |editimportquote| image:: images/tools/qotd/editimportquote.png
+				:alt: Clicking in the table on the source or the text of a quote will open a editable field

 .. |newsdisplaylocations| image:: images/tools/news/newsdisplaylocations.png
 				:alt: Drop-down menu of display locations for news